conversejs/converse.js/docs/source/configuration.rst

 --------------------------

 * Default: ``false``
+* Allowed values: ``false``, ``true``, ``'unregister'``

-Determines whether Converse should automatically register a user's nickname when they enter a groupchat.
+If truthy, Converse will automatically register a user's nickname upon entering a groupchat.

 See here fore more details: https://xmpp.org/extensions/xep-0045.html#register

+If set to ``'unregister'``, then the user's nickname will be registered (because it's a truthy value) and also be unregistered when the user permanently leaves the MUC by closing it.

 auto_subscribe
 --------------